gmarty/xgettext/README.md

 *tl;dr* **Get translatable strings from templates into Poedit.**

 ## Template language support
-Currently, only Handlebars templates are parsed (with (gettext-handlebars)[https://github.com/smhg/gettext-handlebars]).
+Currently, only Handlebars templates are parsed (using [gettext-handlebars](https://github.com/smhg/gettext-handlebars)).

 React's **JSX** and **Jade** are todos (PRs are much appreciated).